 Intestinal permeability, better known as “leaky gut,” occurs when the intestinal lining becomes damaged.
 Cracks or holes form in the lining, allowing for undigested food particles, toxic waste, and bugs to “leak” into the bloodstream.
 The leakage can cause chronic inflammation, irritable bowel syndrome, other allergic reactions, and change the gut flora (normal bacteria) in the digestive tract.
-Changes in the intestinal bacteria and inflammation could lead to the development of several common chronic diseases.
+Changes in intestinal bacteria or gut microbiome and chronic inflammation could lead to the development of several common chronic diseases.

 With intestinal permeability leaky gut, your body cannot absorb proper nutrients.
-As a result, following a leaky gut syndrome treatment diet is crucial, and so is knowing the right leaky gut supplements to take, including vitamins and probiotic pills or probiotic drinks.1
+As a result, following a leaky gut syndrome treatment diet is crucial, and so is knowing the right leaky gut supplements to take, including vitamins and probiotic capsules or drinkable probiotics.1

 What foods should you limit if you have leaky gut syndrome?

 If you have a leaky gut, the foods that you eat can directly affect your symptoms.
 Certain foods have been found to worsen leaky gut symptoms and increase inflammation.
-You can tailor the guidelines based on your preferences, your specific trigger foods, and nutritional needs.
-Each individual will have different reactions to foods, so find what works and doesn’t work for you and talk about it with your registered dietitian to limit any nutritional deficiencies.
+You can tailor the guidelines based on your preferences, specific trigger foods, and nutritional needs.
+Each individual will react differently to foods, so find what works and which foods cause leaky gut.
+Talk about it with your registered dietitian to limit any nutritional deficiencies.
 A few common foods known to worsen leaky gut symptoms include:

 Refined Carbohydrates and Sugar

 A leaky gut syndrome diet high in refined sugars can also lead to an imbalance of bacteria in your gut microbiota.
-The imbalance can cause inflammation and increased symptoms of leaky gut.
+The imbalance can cause inflammation and increased symptoms of gut permeability or leaky gut.
 Refined sugar has little nutritional value.

 Red Meat and Processed Meats

 Researchers looked at the gut bacteria of children in Burkina Faso, Africa, and compared them to the gut bacteria of children in Italy in a 2010 study.
-The children in Burkina Faso consumed diets high in fiber and more pea protein while the Italian children consumed more meat.
-The gut microbiota of the children in Burkina Faso was made up of more good bacteria and had lower inflammation than the children in Italy who had more bad bacteria in the gut microbiota and more inflammation6.
+The children in Burkina Faso consumed diets high in fiber and more pea protein, while the Italian children consumed more meat.
+The gut microbiome of the children in Burkina Faso was made up of more good bacteria and had lower gut inflammation than the children in Italy who had more harmful bacteria in the gut microbiome and more inflammation6.

 Meat may also contain antibiotics that you are ingesting without knowing it.
 Antibiotics can kill off good bacteria, allowing the bad bacteria to survive and thrive.

 Can't live without meat?
-Think about eating it less frequently and buy organic meat, confirming labels say "no hormones" and "no antibiotics."
+Think about eating it less frequently and buying organic meat, confirming labels say "no hormones" and "no antibiotics."